YYBer/Solidity-Smart-Contract-Examples/README.md

-# Welcome, Solo Hackers! 👩‍💻👨‍💻
+## Welcome, Solo Hackers! 👩‍💻👨‍💻

-We’re excited to have you here!
+We're excited to have you here!
 Please follow the guidelines below to contribute to this repository.

 ## Submission Guidelines 📋

 - **Use Pull Requests**: Submit your code via pull requests for review.
 - **Include Tests**: Each example **must include a test function**.
 Code without tests will not be considered.

+⚠️ **IMPORTANT**: The provided Solidity code examples are for reference and learning only.
+They should not be used directly in production environments.

 ## Levels of Difficulty 🌟

-Here’s a list of Solidity examples categorized by difficulty level:
+Here's a list of examples categorized by difficulty level:

 ### ★ Easy
 - [WETH](https://github.com/YYBer/Solidity-Smart-Contract-Examples/tree/main/1_WETH)